 While natural seams-based groupings of classes seem to be ideal for microservice architecture, for most existing monolithic applications, such a strategy may fail to provide expected benefits from the resultant refactoring because most of the legacy applications were not designed keeping microservices in mind.
 Also most of their constituent classes typically have dependency relationships among themselves, which will result in one or two microservices containing practically all the important classes of the monolithic applications.

-The enhanced Mono2Micro GUI will provide the mechanisms necessary so that the SMEs can adjust and fine-tune groupings of classes to arrive at the desired microservice recommendations.
+The Mono2Micro GUI will provide the mechanisms necessary so that the SMEs can adjust and fine-tune groupings of classes to arrive at the desired microservice recommendations.

 Automatic code generation

 In monolithic applications, non-primitive objects are passed freely by references, and all the required class definitions are freely available everywhere in the source code.
 In refactored monolithic applications, inter-microservice parameters cannot be passed by references.
-Most of the microservices may not even compile on their own since they may contain method parameters, return values of non-primitive types, and their dependencies, which are actually defined in other microservices.
+Most of the microservices may not even compile on their own since they may contain method parameters, return values of non-primitive types, and dependencies defined in other microservices.
 To address these problems in manual or other modes of refactoring, SMEs have to develop a significant amount of plumbing code (code for externalizing data, for example).
 Developers often copy all of the class definitions in all of the microservices, which will necessitate the build and redeployment of all the microservices, even if one of the class definitions change.

 Learn more about Mono2Micro and modernizing applications: